Azure/data-api-builder/CONTRIBUTING.md

   them in the multiline string.
 - For SQL Server use https://poorsql.com/.
 Edit the default formatter settings by checking the "trailing commas" checkbox, and adding `\s\s\s\s` in the "indent string box".
+- For MySql use https://poorsql.com/ with the same configuration as SQL Server (above) and set the max line width to 100.